 - Reverse digital profiling lookup: Check 35+ platforms and online networks for user data.

-All that data is fed through a powerful risk scoring engine, which outputs a fraud score with clear explanations.
+All this data is fed through a powerful risk scoring engine, which outputs a fraud score with clear explanations.
 This allows you to immediately filter out junk users before the KYC stage, ask for additional information with medium-risk customers, and get more information for a manual review.

 - Fast and frictionless: Get results in split seconds via API.